Evaluating Non-Analytic Functions of Matrices: Numerical examples

 Having obtained the expansion coefficients for $\mathcal{S}_N$ of \eqref{eqn:truncated_chebyshev}, evaluating $\mathcal{S}_N$ employs Clenshaw's algorithm (see e.g., \cite[Chapter 5.5]{vetterling1992numerical}), which exploits the three term recursion \eqref{eqn:three_term_recursion}, as described in \cite[p.
 193]{vetterling1992numerical}.
 Note that this algorithm is valid also for matrices since each polynomial consists only of powers of $A$, which means that any two such matrix polynomials of $A$ commute.
 Commutativity makes scalar algorithms, such as Clenshaw's algorithm, applicable to matrices.
 The algorithm for evaluating matrix Chebyshev expansions is given for completeness as Algorithm~\ref{alg:clenshaw} in Appendix \ref{apx:algorithm}.

+To substitute a matrix $A$ into a Chebyshev expansion, the eigenvalues of $A$ must be in $[-1,1]$.
+This constraint can be easily removed by estimating a norm of $A$, for example, the Frobenius norm, and scaling down the matrix.
+Having a scale factor, say $b$, that guarantees that the scaled-down matrix $\widetilde{A} = A/b$ satisfies $\norm{\widetilde{A}} \le 1$, we expand $g(\widetilde{A})$ for $g(\cdot) = f(b\cdot)$.
+Observe that in this case, any theoretical result must be applied to the scaled function.

-The entire code, of both this section and the next Section~\ref{sec:application}, is available online at \url{https://github.com/nirsharon/matrix-Chebyshev-expansion}.
-The numerical examples were executed on a Springdale Linux desktop equipped with 3.2~GHz i7-Intel Core\textsuperscript{TM} cpu with 16 GB of memory, and were run on Matlab 2015a.
+The entire code for the numerical examples is available online at \url{https://github.com/nirsharon/matrix-Chebyshev-expansion}.
+The numerical examples were executed in Matlab 2015a on a Springdale Linux desktop with a 3.2~GHz i7-Intel Core\textsuperscript{TM} CPU having $16$ GB of RAM.